johnnovak/RML-Amiga/docs/docs/manual/installation.md

 - **Systems** --- Minimal Workbench 1.3 and 3.1 hard drive setups as directory
   hard drive.
 Just the bare minimum required to run games.
 The Workbench 3.1 installation contains WHDLoad as well.
+Half the commercial games include similar minimal OS setups on the game disks, so this should not be a problem for anyone.

 - **ROMs** --- ROM images (e.g., Kickstart ROMs) necessary to emulate the various Amiga models and other required hardware.
 (Note: The Amiga is *not* a console!
-Games are *not* called "ROMs" on the Amiga.)
+Games are *not* called "ROMs" on the Amiga!)

-- **Games** --- Each game has its own subfolder which contains the disk images or directory hard drives with the game files, manuals, extras, savedisks, savestates, and the original source media.
+- **Games** --- Nested ZIP archive with each game having its own self-contained ZIP file.
+Each game lives in its own dedicated subfolder which contains the disk images or directory hard drives, manuals, extras, savedisks, savestates, and the original source media.

 - **Demos** --- Glorious demoscene productions from the Amiga's heyday (and beyond!).
-Each demo has its own subfolder.
+It's a nested ZIP archive, just like the **Games** pack.

 The **Games** and **Demos** archives will get the most frequent updates, the